 Members hires on or after January 1, 2013, are classified as Tier 2 participants.

 Employees planning to retire should notify the Office of Human Resources 90 days prior to the retirement date so that appropriate documents may be prepared.

 Full-time classified staff earn 3.12 hours of annual leave per bi-weekly pay period.
 Full-time professional staff earn 8 hours of annual leave per month.
 Faculty and part-time employees are not eligible for annual leave.
 A complete description of leave benefits is covered in the TROY Staff Handbook.

-Blue Cross/Blue Shield is the carrier for both basic and major medical health and dental insurance.
+Blue Cross/Blue Shield is the carrier for both basic and major medical health, dental and mental health insurance.
 Employees may elect coverage under the Blue Cross/Blue Shield PMD (Preferred Medical Doctor) Benefit.

 A list of Blue Cross/Blue Shield preferred providers can be found at Blue Cross/Blue Shield (select the "Find Healthcare Provider" link in the BC/BS Website).
 Additional plan information can be found by clicking the following links.

 Blue Cross/Blue Shield PRIME Therapeutics is the carrier for prescription coverage.
 Additional plan information can be found at www.bcbsal.com and clicking on pharmacy.